 Contributed by Raluca of Travel With A Spin

 Holašovice was deserted twice in its history.
 The first time, in the 16th century, the plague killed almost all the population.
 The village was soon occupied by Bavarian and Austrian settlers that built the structures in the unique style it is now famous for.
-At the end of World War II, the German population were expelled leaving the village empty.
+At the end of World War II, the German population was expelled leaving the village empty.
 40 years later, Czechs slowly moved in and the village was reborn.

-The the small chapel and the system of houses and grain stores were inscribed in the UNESCO World Heritage List in 1998 for their outstanding cultural value.
+The small chapel and the system of houses and grain stores were inscribed in the UNESCO World Heritage List in 1998 for their outstanding cultural value.
 It can be visited on a day trip from Prague, and Cesky Krumlov is just 25 km away.

 Historic Centre of Prague

 Designated as a UNESCO World Heritage site in 1992, Prague’s historic centre is like stepping back in time.
 This area includes Old Town, Lesser Town (or Little Quarter), New Town, and the Castle district.
 Walking through these areas, all remarkably well preserved makes it easy to imagine life in medieval times.

 Contributed by Roxanne of Faraway Worlds

 As you explore this beautiful city, you’ll find yourself surrounded by wonderful examples of Gothic, High Baroque and Modernist architecture.
 There are many wonderful monuments worth visiting while in Prague.
 Start with Prague Castle, the Cathedral of St Vitus, the Valdštejn Palace on the left bank of the Vltava River and the famous Gothic Charles Bridge.
 The different architectural styles and influences embody the stories of Prague’s past.
 Yet they manage to fit perfectly together, somehow combining old and modern and everything in between.